 Lynda Hall became Madison County's Tax Collector January 2000.
 She previously worked in the Tax Assessor's Office assessing real property for taxation, including applying current use values, researching property history and handling correspondence concerning current use and rollbacks, working with senior and disability exemptions and grading/classification structures.
 Lynda is a State of Alabama Certified Appraiser and Tax Administrator, and a Huntsville-Madison County Leadership Class 20 graduate and also Management Academy-Business Leader Training Class 3.

 Since taking office as Tax Collector, Lynda has opened satellite offices at Meridianville/Highway 231/431 and Parkway Place Mall.
 The Madison Plaza Resource Center will be operational in fall of 2013.
 These offices are fully automated with computers.
-Lynda has also added the capability for online tax payments via the internet and toll free telephone payment capabilities in English as well as Spanish when paying by credit card.
+Lynda has also added the capability for online tax payments via the internet and toll free telephone payment capabilities in English, as well as, Spanish when paying by credit card.

 Lynda is working with the financial institutions seeking the highest rate of return on collected taxes.

 Lynda was born in Madison County and is a 4th generation native.
-She graduated from Madison County High School at Gurley.
-She earned her Bachelor of Arts Degree in Slavic with a minor in history at the University of Alabama in Huntsville.
+She graduated from Madison County High School in Gurley and earned her Bachelor of Arts Degree in Slavic with a minor in history at the University of Alabama in Huntsville.
 The Slavic area studies prepares individuals for careers in government, industry, and international commerce and trade.
 It includes foreign languages and literature, history and political science.

-Lynda was appointed by Governor Don Seigelman to finish the term of former Tax Collector, Mr. Thomas Ragland who now serves as Madison County's Probate Judge.
+She was appointed by the Governor to finish the term of former Tax Collector, Mr. Thomas Ragland who now serves as Madison County's Probate Judge.
 Lynda has been twice elected to serve as Tax Collector by the citizens of Madison County in 2002 and 2008.
-She is a State of Alabama Certified Appraiser and Alabama Certified Tax Administrator.

 Lynda has one daughter, Jessica Paige, a U S Marine who is married to Thomas and very proud of her young granddaughter, Georgia May.
 Lynda is a member of the Gurley United Methodist Church.

 The Madison County Tax Collector is responsible for collecting the ad valorem taxes on real estate as well as business personal property.
 Taxes are due and payable each year on October 1 and become delinquent January 1.
 Any questions regarding the payment of ad valorem (property) taxes should be directed to this office.